 There’s no limit to the sounds this bird can make.
-Chainsaws (which ironically threaten its habitat), beaten nails, car alarms, lasers, camera shutters or human speech — you name it!
+Chainsaws (which ironically threaten its habitat), beaten nails, car alarms, lasers, camera shutters, and human speech — you name it!

-Anatomically speaking, the lyrebird has a unique syrinx, a bird’s voice box, out of all Passerines — a taxonomic order that includes half of all the bird species in the world.
+Anatomically speaking, the lyrebird has a unique syrinx (a bird’s voice box) out of all Passerines — a taxonomic order that includes half of all the bird species in the world.
 Instead of four pairs of syringeal muscles, typically seen in songbirds, the lyrebird has three.
-It’s not clear if this simplification helps this Sammy Davis of the animal kingdom do so well.
-It also not uncommon for a male to spend up to six hours courting.
-That’s ample time to train and expand its repertoire.
+It’s not clear if this simplification helps the Sammy Davis of the animal kingdom do so well.
+It also not uncommon for a male to spend up to six hours courting — ample time to train and expand its repertoire.

-It’s not clear why this imitator chooses to mimic so many sounds but scientists think it’s so good at it because it has the sonic equivalent to a photographic memory.
+It’s not clear why this imitator chooses to mimic so many sounds but scientists think it’s so good at it because it possesses the audio equivalent of a photographic memory.
 And, yes, the bird does have its own sounds.
 Twanging, clicking, scissors-grinding, thudding, whirring, “blick”-ing, galloping — these noisy or metallic sounds are the lyrebirds’ own and not mimicry, says Hollis Taylor, a postdoc at the University of Technology in Sydney.

 And to end with a laugh, even if you already spared a couple, here’s a fake but funny video.
 Hats off to the lyrebird!